slidevjs/slidev/guide/syntax.md

 ### Code Snippet

-A big reason I am making this is that I need to make code looks right in the slides.
-So just as you expected, you can use markdown favored code block to highlight your code.
+A big reason I am making this is that I need to make my code looks just right in the slides.
+So just as you expected, you can use Markdown favored code block to highlight your code.

 ~~~md
 ```ts